A Kids Guide To Asthma Safety

 The easiest way to understand asthma is to think about the breathing tubes that are inside the lungs.
-These tubes make sure that air gets into the lungs.
+These tubes make sure that air enters the lungs.
 If they are sensitive and begin to swell, there is less space for air to move into the lungs.
 This can make it more difficult to take oxygen in and tougher for a person to breathe.
-Sometimes you can hear a person making a wheezing sound as they try to get air into their lungs.
+Sometimes, you can hear a person make a wheezing sound as they try to get air into their lungs.
 You might also hear a person complain that their chest feels tight.

 If a person is starting to experience shortness of breath, coughing, or wheezing, it is time to find an adult and find out if any inhalers are available to help the person take in more oxygen.
 If breathing really becomes difficult or the inhaler isn’t working, it means that a person needs to see a doctor right away.
 It is possible for kids to avoid things that might trigger an attack, like certain allergies.
 By keeping up with medications and being aware of oncoming asthma symptoms, it is possible to lead a normal life.

 - Who Gets Asthma and What Causes It?
 In addition to information about breathing in general, the site details what happens when a child experiences an asthma attack.
 Be sure to watch the video on getting a spirometry (breathing test).

 - Myths and Facts About Asthma: Many families have heard things about asthma that may create unnecessary anxiety.
 The Children’s Hospital of Philadelphia details some of the common myths and facts surrounding asthma in children.